 Digital transformation 2018: a reminder and lessons

-Recently we were very happy to stumble upon a tweet from Forrester Research which is embedded below.
-As you can see it says that digital transformation is not just for customer experience but also about transforming business models.
+Recently we were very happy to stumble upon a tweet from Forrester Research.
+It said that digital transformation is not just for customer experience but also about transforming business models.
 When clicking the link it leads to a page where you can watch a webinar.

-We haven’t done so but, in case you still doubted about what the tweet says and want to get the advice from Forrester for free we do recommend you to.
+We haven’t done so but, in case you still doubted about what the message of the tweet said and want to get the advice from Forrester for free we do recommend you to.
 And now you also know where that quote above is coming from.

 Here is a quote from the landing page: “Digital transformation requires an overhaul of your entire business: from culture to leadership, skills, and even business models.”
 Whether that means placing technology at the core or something else (there is a lot at the core of digital transformation, like data, the mentioned skills and capabilities, revenues, people, flexibility, actionable intelligence and some darn good innovation skills and creative imagination to move to the right stage for and with your business, customers and so forth) but you get the message: digital transformation is not a thing nor about one thing at it does require a broader perspective, not even with regards to your entire business alone but with regards to the entire ecosystem and context within which your business operates at all relevant levels.

 The reason why that tweet made us happy is of course not because Forrester Research before said that it was all – or alone – about the customer experience.
 But, from the company that is the strongest advocate of customer obsession (wait, they invented the term) it is a good reminder.
 And, admittedly, it’s always more credible when the likes of Forrester Research remind us now and then.